second-slip/second-slip/README.md

 - I work with .NET (C#) and Angular.
 - I am always learning how to write better code.
-- I'm interested in the practical applications of data science techniques and machine learning.
+- I'm interested in the practical applications of data science and machine learning.
 - You can contact me on  [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn][2].

 [2]: https://www.linkedin.com/in/andrewstuartcross/